ikollipara/maize-ml/README.md

 ## Introduction

 A collection of ML models for predicting Maize Ear Height based on genomic sequences.
+The repository is split between a Python API, a collection of R scripts for comparison against GBLUP, and a set of SLURM scripts for developing the data.

 ## Conda Environment